John Collins Player Props: Hawks vs. Wizards

 - This season, John Collins has made 5.1 field goals per game, which adds up to 9.7% of his team's total makes.

-- Collins is averaging 3.1 three-point field goal attempts per game this season, which is 8.8% of his team's attempts from beyond the arc.
+- He's put up 3.2 threes per game, or 9.0% of his team's shots from beyond the arc this season.

-- Collins' Hawks average 102.3 possessions per game, which ranks 18th among NBA teams, while the Wizards are one of the league's slowest with 101.2 possessions per contest.
+- The Hawks rank 18th in possessions per game with 102.2.
+His opponents, the Wizards, have one of the slowest tempos with 101.2 possessions per contest.

-- Giving up 113.3 points per contest, the Wizards are the 15th-ranked team in the league defensively.
+- The Wizards allow 42.5 rebounds per game, ranking 10th in the league.

-- The Wizards are the 10th-ranked squad in the league, giving up 42.6 rebounds per game.
+- In terms of assists, the Wizards are seventh in the NBA, allowing 24 per game.

-- The Wizards give up 11.8 made 3-pointers per contest, seventh-ranked in the league.
+- Looking at 3-pointers, the Wizards are seventh in the NBA, giving up 11.8 makes per game.

 John Collins vs. the Wizards